jariperttunen/HowTo/MacPorts.md

 + sudo port install LyX (LateX WYSIWYM editor, "what you see is what you mean")
 + sudo port install ImageMagick

-MacPorts ports for M1 processor seem to be under construction.
-The following ports seem to be currently broken (macOS Big Sur)
+The following ports, at least, seem to be currently broken (macOS Big Sur)
 + paraview (download from https://paraview.org)

+MacPorts ports for M1 processor seem to be under construction, for example
 + R-app (Apple M1 processor)